The Easter bunny history reads like a fairy tale: Big rabbits that lay colorful eggs only on Easter morning.

 First, there was a huge earthquake.
 Then, a shiny and very buff angel showed up and rolled aside the massive stone door.

-The tomb was utterly empty, all except for Jesus' neatly folded face cloth, and the empty mummy-like burial wraps, stuffed with embalming spices.
+The tomb was utterly empty, all except for Jesus' neatly folded face cloth, and the empty mummy-like burial wraps.
 He had indeed vanished out of the grave.
 The angel was there to reveal the empty tomb and to let people know a very-much-alive Jesus had headed up to the region of Galilee.

 The knees of all four of them knocked together so badly that they collapsed to the ground and couldn’t move.
 They laid there, petrified, while the angel talked to some women by the tomb.

 (No Easter bunny - history will show God's love because of Jesus' resurrection.)